 Graduate from the Journeyman Level

-–4 educational credits from outside the MB program, attend 80% of online classes, and one spring and one fall bee camp, as a journeyman candidate over a period of three years or less.
+–earn 4 educational credits from outside the MB program, attend 80% of online classes, and one spring and one fall bee camp, as a journeyman candidate over a period of three years or less.

 –Pass practical exam with score of 85% or better

 –Own and maintain at least one honey bee colony for at least 3 years, submit hive logs, complete the 4 Field Worksheets with a mentor and submit, as a journeyman candidate over a period of three years or less.

 –Pass proctored written exam with a score of 85%

 Master Beekeeper Level

 This level is for experienced beekeepers interested in expanding their skills and knowledge while contributing to the beekeeping community and knowledge base through scientific research on specific topics and an applied project.
 Applicants to the Master Level shall have completed all requirements for the Apprentice and Journeyman Levels.
 Completion of the Master Level will include an additional 20 public service points, and mentoring of one Apprentice Level and one Journeyman Level student, or two other mentees.
 The Master Student will propose, set up, and complete a scientific research project using his or her own honey bee colonies, submit a written paper on the projects, and present a 15 minute dissertation on it at a CSBA summer or fall meeting.
 The research project can be done alone with only an approved advisor, with another Master Level Student, or with a scientist or commercial beekeeper.

 The Master Beekeeper Applicant will chose two areas of proficiency not related to their research project and submit written research reviews that clearly display their full understanding of the topic.